segmentio/segment-docs/src/guides/best-practices/measure-marketing-roi.md

 ## Analyze campaign performance

 The goal of marketing campaigns is to drive engagement and conversions.
 Most commonly performed by attracting traffic to the site, these campaigns use UTM parameters for attribution.
-In our analysis, we’ll be heavily relying on UTM parameters to analyze not only campaign, but also channel performance.
+In our analysis, we'll be heavily relying on UTM parameters to analyze not only campaign, but also channel performance.

 [Learn how to effectively use UTM parameters in your marketing campaign strategies.](https://segment.com/docs/guides/sources/how-to-track-customers-across-channels-devices)

-For our analysis walkthrough, we’ll use fictitious e-commerce and marketing data from on-demand artisanal toast company, Toastmates.
+For our analysis walkthrough, we'll use fictitious e-commerce and marketing data from on-demand artisanal toast company, Toastmates.

 Toastmates is currently running these two campaigns: